-DCYO accepts students beginning at age 6, many of whom have never seen a violin viola, cello, or bass.
+DCYO is designed for students 8* and older, Many of our beginners have never seen a violin viola, cello, or bass.
 We welcome adults who wish to learn to play an instrument, or further develop their musicianship.

 DCYO is financially supported through the fundraising efforts of the Umpqua Symphony Association (USA).
 Astoundingly generous private donors, grants and foundations such as the Oregon Community Foundation, the Oregon Arts Commission and the Ford Family Foundation make the program possible.

 Under special circumstances USA offers scholarships to students and families who wish to join the orchestra.
 These scholarships provide music education that would not otherwise be possible in this day and time.